rishivasa33/Advanced-Software-Development/A2/README.md

 Every sub-program can be compiled and run individually as:

-1) javac *.java
-2) java MainBadInterfaceSegregation
+1) java MainBadInterfaceSegregation
-3) java MainGoodInterfaceSegregation
+2) java MainGoodInterfaceSegregation
-4) java MainBadLiskovSubstitution
+3) java MainBadLiskovSubstitution
-5) java MainGoodLiskovSubstitution
+4) java MainGoodLiskovSubstitution
-6) java MainBadDependencyInversion
+5) java MainBadDependencyInversion
-7) java MainGoodDependencyInversion
+6) java MainGoodDependencyInversion

 NOTE: Java 17 or higher is preferred